rackerlabs/support-how-to/content/rackspace-auto-scale/rackspace-auto-scale-control-panel-user-guide-create-a-scaling-policy.md

 After you have created a scaling group and policy, following are some next steps that you might take:

--   To learn more about Autoscale, read the [Rackspace Autoscale FAQ](/how-to/rackspace-auto-scale-faq-0), [Rackspace Auto Scale Glossary](/how-to/rackspace-auto-scale-glossary), and [Rackspace Autoscale
+-   To learn more about Auto Scale, read the [Rackspace Auto Scale FAQ](/how-to/rackspace-auto-scale-faq), [Rackspace Auto Scale Glossary](/how-to/rackspace-auto-scale-glossary), and [Rackspace Autoscale